Business

 According to Reuters, Kroger’s Smith’s Food and Drug Stores will cease to facilitate customers payments through Visa from April 3.
 The company had already effected a ban through its Foods Co. division.
 The rationale behind the move is the high fees that Visa charge on each Visa-based payment.

 Back in August, Foods Co. told Business Insider that the fees Visa were charging were “the highest of any credit card brand”.
 In its statement, the company indicated that savings would be passed on to customers.
-At the time, spokesperson for the company confirmed to Bloomberg that “it’s pretty clear we need to move down this path, and if we have to expand beyond Foods Co., we’re prepared to take that step.”
+At the time, a spokesperson for the company confirmed to Bloomberg that “it’s pretty clear we need to move down this path, and if we have to expand beyond Foods Co., we’re prepared to take that step.”

 Foods Co. is limited in it’s reach, accounting for only a handful of Kroger’s 2,778 stores.
 Visa suggested that it would “remain committed to working with Kroger to reach a reasonable solution.